 FOG clogs occur when grease is washed into the plumbing system, usually through the kitchen sink, and gets stuck inside pipes once it cools and solidifies.

-- Scrape greasy pans and dishes into the trash or a compost bin before washing.
+- Scrape greasy pans and dishes into the trash before washing.

 - Use sink strainers to catch food items and empty into the trash.